Chevening in Afghanistan

 Study in the UK on a fully funded Chevening Scholarship

-As a result, we are offering Afghans, resident outside of Afghanistan, the opportunity to apply for a Chevening Scholarship to study in the UK.
+As a result, we are offering Afghans, resident outside of Afghanistan, the opportunity to apply for a Chevening Scholarship or Fellowship to study in the UK.

-For the 2023/2024 academic year, we will only be able to accept applications from Afghans who are resident in an UK Overseas Development Aid eligible country, where we run Chevening, other than Afghanistan.
+For the 2024/2025 academic year, we will only be able to accept applications from Afghans who are resident in a UK Overseas Development Aid eligible country, where we run Chevening, other than Afghanistan.

-If you choose to apply for a Chevening Scholarship you acknowledge the following:
+If you choose to apply for a Chevening Scholarship or Fellowship you acknowledge the following:

 - Applicants for Afghan Chevening awards will be expected to provide proof they are legally resident in an ODA eligible country other than Afghanistan.